-Aideed is a runaway who has dropped out of school in 10th grade and can’t hold a job for more than two weeks.
+Aideed dropped out of school in 10th grade, ran away, and can’t hold a job for more than two weeks.
 He deals in drugs, mostly khat and marijuana.
 His violent nature greatly troubles Hawo.
 Two months earlier, he was accused of stealing from a drug store using a pistol.

 Naima and Aideed’s father, Jamac, was killed shortly after the flare-up of civil war in Somalia by an opposing militia who figured that he belonged to a rival clan.
 When Hawo moved to Minnesota, she remarried, and her new husband, Hassan, attempted to rein in the wayward Aideed.
-Aideed, however, stood to him.
+Aideed, however, stood up to him.
 He argued with Hassan endlessly, accusing him of stealing Hawo’s attention and manipulating her.
 One night, after their last confrontation, Hassan called Aideed a loser.
-Hawo heard it all.
-When she did not defend Aideed, he packed his bags and left.
+Hawo heard it, and when she did not defend Aideed, he packed his bags and left.

 Aideed comes home every now and then to demand money.
 Hawo does what every mother would do.
-She counsels him and reads Quran on him.
-When Hawo takes Naima and the twins to the mosque to learn the Quran and Arabic on the weekends, she donates money for a dua—a special prayer for her oldest son.
-Hawo’s efforts to reclaim her son, however, have run into a snag.
-Aideed has left to live on the streets and spends countless nights as a constant guest in the Minneapolis jails for suspicion of trafficking drugs and possessing illegal arms.
+She counsels him and reads the Quran on him.
+When Hawo takes Naima and the twins to the mosque to learn the Quran and Arabic on the weekends, she donates money for a dua, a special prayer for her oldest son.
+But Hawo’s efforts to reclaim her son have run into a snag.
+Aideed has left to live on the streets and spends countless nights as a constant guest in Minneapolis jails on suspicion of drug-trafficking and possession of illegal arms.

 On their way to the shooting site, Hawo calls Aideed’s phone number over and over again.
 The call goes straight to voicemail.
-As the twins sit at the back of the car, now sad now playful, a powerful unnerving feeling takes over Hawo.
+As the twins sit at the back of the car, now sad, no longer playful, a powerful unnerving feeling takes over Hawo.
 Something inside her stirs her to expect dreadful things to happen.
 When they get to the site, the police chief and the mayor are finishing the interview, each one trying to appear as somber as he can.
-The vigil begins thinning as the cold bites.
+The vigil begins thinning, the cold biting.

 “Stand on the corner,” Hawo instructs Naima and the heavily-clothed twins.
 Hawo doesn’t trust them in the car or in a parking lot.
-She melts into the crowd, listening in on the mourners and scouring for gossip about the killer’s identity.
+She melts into the crowd, listening to the mourners, scouring for gossip about the killer’s identity.
 She feels sick to her stomach.
-People are weeping because of the senseless murders of the three men; men who fled the wars that have claimed Hawo’s own husband.
-Now they are gone while Hawo is concerned with something completely different.
+People are weeping; three men have been murdered; men who fled the wars that have claimed Hawo’s own husband.
+They are gone, and still, Hawo is concerned with something completely different.
 Is she not human?

-That night Hawo never sleeps well.
-Her phone is constant feature in her hand, and whenever she dials Aideed’s number and it goes to voicemail, the blue light beams from its surface, reflecting on her face.
-Tonight, instead of Hawo, Naima puts the young ones to bed and retires to her room.
+THAT NIGHT Hawo doesn’t sleep well.
+Her phone is constant in her hand, and whenever she dials Aideed’s number and it goes to voicemail, she somehow hopes on the blue light that beams from its surface, reflecting on her face.
+Tonight, rather than Hawo, it is Naima who puts the young ones to bed and retires to her room.
 Later Hassan hobbles into the apartment, tired from a long day of taxi driving.

 “Why didn’t you come home immediately?”
 Hawo squeals, standing up.
 “I called you almost five hours ago.”

 “Don’t lose sleep over Aideed,” Hassan says.
-He turns his back on her, a usual response to Hawo’s complaints, and walks into their bedroom.
+He turns his back on her, his usual response to Hawo’s complaints, and walks into their bedroom.
 “He’s gone.
 Never coming back.”

-Hassan is cruel and cold-hearted, though what he says about Aideed is true.
+Hawo reminds herself that Hassan is cruel and cold-hearted; still, she knows that what he says about Aideed is true.
 Hawo follows her husband.
 She restlessly shuffles back and forth as Hassan slides into his sarong, jumps into bed and snores away peacefully.

 “Mother, are you alright?”

-Hawo doesn’t want to tell her daughter how she hasn’t slept all night, waiting for Aideed to come home, but ends up only sitting in the dark thinking the worst.
+Hawo doesn’t want to tell her daughter how she hasn’t slept all night, how she has waited for Aideed to come home, how she has only sat in the dark thinking the worst.

 “Yes,” I’m fine,” she says and rubs her eyes.
 “Now off you go.”

-Three days have gone by and still no sign of Aideed.
+THREE DAYS have gone by and still no sign of Aideed.
 Hawo doesn’t eat much, sleeps less, and yells at her children.
 Occasionally, she hops into the car and prowls the streets, like the taxi-man that is her husband.
-She stops at the spots where Aideed and his friends used to hang out: outside the Somali Mall on 24th and Elliot, the gas station along Bloomington Avenue, or the myriad of tall apartment buildings where Somalis live.
+She stops at the spots where Aideed and his friends used to hang out: outside the Somali Mall on 24th; in Elliot, the gas station along Bloomington Avenue; or the myriad of tall apartment buildings where Somalis live.
 These places bring back images of her son.
-Not the present Aideed, but the innocent one with whom she ran endlessly in the deserts of Somalia.
+Not the present Aideed but the innocent one with whom she ran endlessly in the deserts of Somalia.
 Not this one whose lifestyle she can no longer comprehend.
-The boys she finds in these places are all Somali and have a striking resemblance to her son: not really boys, but young men wearing oversized t-shirts, jeans that threaten to fall down, and hats that conceal their bony heads.
+The boys she finds in these places are all Somali and have a striking resemblance to her son: not really boys, but young men wearing oversize t-shirts, jeans threatening to slip down, hats concealing bony heads.

 “No,” one says.

-“We haven’t seen him,” says another, and they turn away.
+“We haven’t seen him,” another says.
+And they turn away.

-That’s how they are in all the spots she visits.
-Even if they know where he is, they won’t tell.
-Maybe they swore a secret oath not to tell on each other.
+It’s the same response that she gets in all the spots she visits.
+She knows that even if they know where he is, they won’t tell.
+Perhaps they swore an oath not to tell on each other?
 Hawo tells herself things will be fine.
-And because of this she doesn’t call—or visit the Minneapolis jail.
+And because of this she doesn’t call or visit the Minneapolis jail.
 She denies the fear inside her that the inevitable is bound to happen.
 Sooner or later.

-On the fourth day, the television, which is showing an old movie, turns red and the words Breaking News spread across it.
+ON THE fourth day, the TV, which is showing an old movie, turns red and the words Breaking News spread across it.
 The same woman who announced the shooting four nights earlier comes on.
-She looks melancholic, perhaps to match her physical features with the sorrow she is about to convey.
+She looks melancholic, perhaps matched to the sorrow she is about to convey.
 She talks of a developing story in which an arrest has been made in connection with the murders.
-When Naima interprets for Hawo, tears well behind her eyes and come flowing down.
-Hawo’s heart beats so loudly that Naima can hear it, while the tumult in her head is almost palpable.
+When Naima interprets for Hawo, tears well behind her eyes.
+The tumult in her head swells.

 The inevitable happens: a snapshot of Aideed flashes across the television screen.
-Hawo’s premonitions are validated.
 She covers her ears with her hands and weeps uncontrollably.

 Somalis in the Twin Cities see the photo of Aideed.
 The media displays it colorfully on television, and it shows up on countless Somali websites.
 Hawo confines herself in her apartment.
-A voluntary prisoner.
-The Somali cosmology steers by honor and community opinion.
-What others say about Hawo’s family, her son, bother her profoundly.
+A voluntary prisoner who understands how the Somali cosmology revolves around honor and community opinion.
+What others say about her family, about her son, bother her profoundly.
 People are naturally cruel.
 Not wanting to be seen as weak or grieving, Hawo enforces a new order of discipline on her children.
-She ensures they are clean: their skin sparkles and their hair shines.
+She ensures they are clean: their skins sparkle, their hair shine.
 She urges them not to interact with others, not even at school.
-Children are the gateways through which gossip reaches into homes.
+Children are the gateways through which gossip reaches homes.

-For Hawo, her only outlet is a quick peep through the window or staring at the ceiling as if the answers to her puzzle rest there.
-Though she immediately pushes the ideas out of her head, for a fleeting moment, she regrets what has brought her to America.
-She says it is better that she lived in the refugee camp.
-In the refugee camp, bullets fly freely, men rape women and kill without consequence.
-No sufficient food, clean water, or medicine.
-But death comes quickly and that’s far preferable to what she’s facing now.
-Her blood and bone will be her jail forever.
+Hawo’s only outlet is a quick peep through the window, a painful stare at the ceiling as if the answers to her puzzle are glued there.
+For a fleeting moment, she regrets what has brought her to America, but she immediately pushes that out of her head.
+But perhaps it was better she remained in the refugee camp?
+The refugee camp where bullets flew freely and men raped women and men killed without consequence?
+No sufficient food, no clean water, no medicine, but at least death came quickly—far preferable to what she’s facing now?
+Standing there, Hawo realises that her blood and bone will be her jail forever.

-When she is done with her musings, when her eyes come down from the ceiling and drop on the carpet, when she picks up the cup on her feet and realizes its emptiness, she glances around her and sees her children.
-“Come here,” she says, signaling with her fingers and opening her arms widely.
+“Come here,” she says to the children, signaling with her fingers and opening her arms widely.
 They squeeze themselves under her tight grip.
 They stay there till one of the twins complains of pain in the back.
 Hawo releases them, reluctantly.

-Aideed is arraigned two days later.
-It is a Friday, a Muslim holiday.
-Too many spectators show up for the arraignment.
-That’s what Somalis do best.
-When someone gets sick, they crowd the clinics.
-When there is a graduation, the auditoriums fill.
-And weddings—people arrive in droves, uninvited.
-And they are too noisy.
+AIDEED IS arraigned two days later.
+On a Friday, a Muslim holiday.
+Too many spectators show up.
+That’s what Somalis do best, showing up.
+For an illness, they crowd clinics.
+For a graduation, they fill auditoriums.
+For weddings, they arrive in droves, uninvited.
+And all with noise.
 The courts know about these rowdiness.
 Two policemen are stationed on the courthouse’s door to maintain order.

 In the eerie silence of the courtroom, two uniformed men usher Aideed from a side door.
-Though his face is haggard and his hair disheveled, he still walks with his familiar gait: limps on one foot and springs on the other.
+Though his face is haggard and his hair disheveled, he still walks with his familiar gait: limping on one foot, springing on the other.
 His confidence is also intact: he lashes out a sweeping glance around the audience and settles on his mother, nodding, sending his unusually long, black hair cascading back and forth.

 The prosecutor reads a long list of charges that include murder.
-The judge then asks Aideed, “How do you plead?”
+The judge asks Aideed, “How do you plead?”
 The defense attorney whispers something to Aideed.
-Aideed strokes his goatee and straightens it, undisturbed.
+Aideed strokes his goatee, straightens it, undisturbed.
 He glances up and down at the prosecutor as if sizing him for a fight, his upper lip crooked.

 The judge screams with impatience, “Are you or are you not guilty?”